murphy-xq/who-web-scrape/who-web-scrape.md

 #### Scrape, clean, and compile all disease incidence tables

-Now that we have successfully scraped the measles data, let’s adapt our approach so that we can scrape all available data.
+Let’s now adapt our approach so that we can scrape all the available incidence data.
 To start, we build a vector containing each of the available disease tables.
 Using `purrr`, we parse each page’s html content and table as before and use `map_df` and `clean_web_table` to pull the output into a tidy dataframe.

 ``` r